cmeeren/Facil/README.md

 * There are changes to Facil itself (i.e., when updating Facil)
 * The environment variable `FACIL_FORCE_REGENERATE` exists

-When there are no changes as described above, Facil will skip its build step and thus not hit your DB.
+If none of the above are true, Facil will skip its build step and thus not hit your DB.

 Notably, this means that Facil **will not pick up changes to your database**.
 This is by design.
 If you update the DB that Facil connects to during build, just open the generated file and delete the first line and Facil will re-generate it on the next build.